Top Tips for Preventing Tooth Decay in Children

 You can take several steps to protect your child’s teeth from decay:

-• Brush twice a day: Use a fluoride toothpaste and ensure they brush for two minutes.
+- Brush twice a day: Use fluoride toothpaste and ensure they brush for two minutes.

-Understanding what causes tooth decay and how prevalent it is among children sets the stage for effective prevention strategies.
-Remember, starting good oral health habits early can pave the way for a lifetime of healthy smiles!
+Understanding what causes tooth decay and its prevalence among children sets the stage for effective prevention strategies.
+Starting good oral health habits early can pave the way for a lifetime of healthy smiles!

 Daily Dental Care Tips